-Uncanny Echo is a tabletop roleplaying game that uses the Powered by the Apocalypse engine to play out stories of supernatural and uncanny urban fiction.
+Uncanny Echo is a tabletop roleplaying game that has altered the Powered by the Apocalypse engine, creating a new way to collaboratively author supernatural urban fiction.

 It is comprised of 10 full Powered by the Apocalypse games called issues.
-Each utilizes a stripped down ruleset that gets you to the table with little to no prep time utilizing mechanics like keys from Lady Blackbirdand clocks from The Sprawl and Blades in the Dark.
+Each utilizes a stripped-down ruleset that gets you to the table with little to no prep time, utilizing mechanics like keys from Lady Blackbird and clocks from The Sprawl and Blades in the Dark to do so.

 Each of these games is built to be a focused experience intended to be a one-shot or fiction that connects each session with the next emergently, creating a meta-narrative through this connective tissue.
 Giving it a choose-your-own-adventure quality.

 These games leverage a uniform game engine to highlight how each intersects while displaying the customizations that make the particular game distinct from the rest; crafting a unique mechanical framework, experience, and game system for each.

 - The Heist: Bank robbers who break into a bank that holds something uncanny inside.

 - Suburbia: Neighbors in a cul-de-sac uncover something strange and band together to get to the bottom of it.

 - Takers: Individuals with unique gifts that let them erase and consume all evidence of the uncanny.

 - Restless: Strange events in an old folk home lead to residents investigating the disappearance of one of their own.